 Self-hosted S3 Compatible Gateway

 A download can become a chargeable event for 2 times the actual file size if the gateway is running on another cloud provider.
-We recommend interfacing with the network directly through the Uplink CLI or using our AWS CLI and Hosted Gateway MT.
+We recommend interfacing with the network directly through the Uplink CLI API or using our Getting started.

 For a complete list of the supported architectures and API calls for the S3 Gateway, see S3 Compatibility.